-For single parents struggling with a parent student loan, it can feel like there’s no way to get ahead.
-However, single parents can solve the challenge of student debt with the capability, creativity, and grit that they rely on each day.
+If you’re a single parent with student loans (or managing parent student loans you took out for your child), it can feel like there’s no way to get ahead.
+However, single parents can solve the challenge of student debt with the capability, creativity and grit that they rely on every day.

 1. Refinance student loans